 Missing or incomplete documentation can impede patient care and defense of the care, since inadequate records may convey a poor image of the physician's competence.
 Documentation issues were noted in a number of the cases reviewed.

-Before establishing a diagnosis, reading all key elements of the patient's medical record including earlier entries, test results, and consult reports.
+- Before establishing a diagnosis, read all key elements of the patient's medical record including earlier entries, test results, and consult reports.

-Being careful to keep an open mind when patients' explain the source of their symptoms.
+- Keep an open mind when patients explain the source of their symptoms.

-Re-evaluating the diagnostic assumption and repeating the physical examination with vital signs, when the patient returns with the same or worsening symptoms.
+- Re-evaluate the diagnostic assumption and repeat the physical examination with vital signs when a patient returns with the same or worsening symptoms.

-Recognize that patients may be frustrated or angry, and so effective communication will be important to obtain new information.
+- Recognize that patients may be frustrated or angry, so effective communication will be important to obtain new information.
 Consulting a colleague may be helpful.

-The CMPA's Good Practices Guide provides comprehensive information on the most common cognitive biases and strategies for dealing with them.
-Available at: /serve/docs/ela/goodpracticesguide/pages/human_factors/Cognitive_biases/common_cognitive_biases-e.html
+- The CMPA's Good Practices Guide provides comprehensive information on the most common cognitive biases and strategies for dealing with them.
+Available at: https://www.cmpa-acpm.ca/serve/docs/ela/goodpracticesguide/pages/human_factors/Cognitive_biases/common_cognitive_biases-e.html